shoppepm/shoppe/docs/configuration.md

 ### $configdir/repositories

-This file contains paths to each repository that shoppe should use.
+This file contains paths to each repository that whim! should use.

 *See: [Repositories](repositories.md)*